wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-model-driven-apps-common-data-service/includes/4-template-apps.md

-On [Power Apps](https://make.powerapps.com/?azure-portal=true), you can use a sample app to explore design possibilities.
+In [Power Apps](https://make.powerapps.com/?azure-portal=true), you can use a sample app to explore design possibilities.
 You'll also discover concepts that you can apply as you develop your own apps.
 Every sample app uses fictitious data to showcase a real-world scenario.

 For more details, be sure to check out the documentation that's specific to each sample app.